Linoleic Acid: 4 Benefits of Adding this Fatty Acid to Your Skincare Routine

 It Promotes Cell Turnover and Smooth Skin

 If you’re looking for a youthful glow, linoleic acid can help.
 As an unsaturated fat, linoleic is critical in promoting cellular turnover and keeping the skin soft and smooth.
 Apart from strengthening the skin barrier, it also provides moisture and plumpness.
-Through its moisturizing properties, it promotes glowing skin by preventing dryness.
+Through its moisturizing properties, it promotes by preventing dryness.
 This function also helps improve skin texture, calm irritations, and minimize signs of aging.

 Combat premature undereye aging with POND’S Age Miracle Eye Cream.
 It reduces fine lines and increases moisture levels to revitalize tired-looking eyes.
 The formula also delivers a soft-focus effect for instantly soft-looking skin.